-The AccuTrak® VPE-1000 is warranted for 1 year to be free of manufacturing defects adversely affecting performance, and unconditionally for 30 days.
-Should an instrument fail within the 1 year warranty period, the unit will be repaired or replaced provided in the opinion of the factory, the instrument has not been tampered with or abused.
-If during the first 30 days you are unsatisfied for any reason, the unit may be returned for full credit providing it is returned in "like new" condition.
+Superior AccuTrak® products are additionally warranted for 1 year to be free of manufacturing defects that adversely affect performance.
+Warranty does not cover any shipping charges to and/or from Superior.
+Should an instrument fail within the 1 year warranty period, the unit will be repaired or replaced, provided the instrument has not been tampered with or abused.
+All determinations are at the sole discretion of Superior Signal Company LLC.
+A minimum diagnosis fee will apply to warranty returns which are determined to have no flaws.
+Please contact us for instructions prior to returning any product for any reason.